 The only growing market with massive sales opportunities is Asia thanks to Korea, Japan, and obviously China.
 Makeup and skincare are the best-selling categories among cosmetics.
 Compared to other countries over the globe, China is not the best market to market fragrances.
 For a brand looking for selling opportunities in China, it is necessary to favor floral and light scents.

-In 2021, clean beauty is the leading trend of the market in China.
+Today, clean beauty is the leading trend of the market in China.
 Chinese women are more environmentally and health-conscious.
 They will avoid animal testing cosmetics and dirty components.
 Again, the market is evolving fast because China has already banned animal testing for cosmetics imported from France and will soon enlarge it to European brands.
 Today, 90% of Chinese expressed the importance to purchase clean or healthy beauty products.
 It is driven by Millennials and Gen Z who assess the value of plant-based skincare and are more open-minded to international beauty standards.

 Today, the top best-known cosmetics brands in China are Chanel, Estée Lauder, Dior, Lancôme, and Shiseido.
 Chinese consumers are giving more importance to effects and ingredients over any other criteria.